THE PEARL NECKLACE

 extreme imperfection are used to bring forth perfection of Eternal value.

 Jesus answered him, "I tell you the truth, today you will be with me in paradise." -

-The reassuring second utterance of the good Lord on the cross in response to the dying plea of the repentant thief on the cross,
+The reassuring second utterance of the good Lord on the cross in response to the dying plea of the repentant criminal (not a run of the mill thief

 While one thief had nothing to with it (the Divine redemption plan), the other one hung onto it, like a sinking man onto a